-The style guide portion aims to standardize some commonly confused writing conventions, allow printed materials to be clear and concise and allow the College to speak with one voice.
+The style guide portion aims to standardize some commonly confused writing conventions, ensure printed materials are clear and concise and allow the College to speak with one voice.
 Where the graphic standards apply to visual elements, the style guide applies to copy.

 As a rule, Tri-C uses the Associated Press Stylebook and Briefing on Media Law as its style guide.
-Contact Integrated Communications at 216-987-4538 with guestions about AP style.
+Contact Integrated Communications at 216-987-4538 with questions about AP style.

-For answers spelling, style and usage questions not covered by this guide or the AP Stylebook, consult Webster's New World College Dictionary.
+For answers to spelling, style and usage questions not covered by this guide or the AP Stylebook, consult Webster's New World College Dictionary.